LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

 ## Data Access

-We use pandas for data processing.
-Pandas is a data science suite commonly used in Python language.
-It can also be thought of as a spreadsheet similar to Microsoft Excel in a programming language, and its Dataframe object provided by pandas can be thought of as a two-dimensional data structure.
-The dimensional data structure can store data in rows and columns, which is convenient for various data processing and operations.
+We'll be using a tool called pandas, which is popular in data science and is part of the Python programming language.
+Think of pandas like a spreadsheet, similar to Microsoft Excel, but for programming.
+It has a feature called 'Dataframe' that acts like a two-dimensional table, allowing us to organize data in rows and columns.
+This setup is very handy for various kinds of data work.

-The topic of this paper is the analysis and processing of time series data.
-We will use the air quality, water level and meteorological data on the Civil IoT Taiwan Data Service Platform for data access demonstration, and then use the air quality data for further data analysis.
-Among them, each type of data is the data observed by a collection of stations for a long time, and the time field name in the dataframe is set to `timestamp`.
-Because the value of the time field is unique, we also use this field as the index of the dataframe.
+Our focus here is on analyzing and processing time series data, which means data that is collected over time.
+We'll be working with air quality, water level, and weather data from the Civil IoT Taiwan Data Service Platform.
+We'll especially focus on air quality data for a more in-depth analysis.
+This data comes from a network of monitoring stations and has been recorded over a long period.
+In our data table, or 'dataframe', the time of each data entry is labeled as 'timestamp'.
+Since each timestamp is unique, we use it as an index to organize our dataframe, making it easier to navigate and analyze the data.

 ### Air Quality Data

-Since we want to use long-term historical data in this article, we do not directly use the data access methods of the pyCIOT package, but directly download the data archive of "Academia Sinica - Micro Air Quality Sensors" from the historical database of the Civil IoT Taiwan Data Service Platform and store in the `Air` folder.
+We're going to work with long-term historical data.
+Instead of using the standard data access methods provided by the pyCIOT package, we'll directly download a dataset named "Academia Sinica - Micro Air Quality Sensors" from the historical database of the Civil IoT Taiwan Data Service Platform.
+Once downloaded, we'll save this data in a folder named Air.

-At the same time, since the downloaded data is in the format of a zip compressed file, we need to decompress it to generate a number of compressed daily file, and then decompress the compressed daily file and store it in the `CSV_Air` folder.
+Since the data we download comes in a zip file, which is a type of compressed file, our first step will be to unzip it.
+Unzipping will give us a series of daily files, also compressed.
+We'll then need to decompress each of these daily files.
+After decompressing, we'll store them in a separate folder named CSV_Air.
+This step-by-step process ensures that we have all the historical air quality data ready and organized for our analysis.

 ```python
 !mkdir Air CSV_Air